RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 ###Why Use ESCs?
 Since ESCs require so many steps (programming and calibration) we might logically ask: _Why use ESCs at all?_ Why not use simple analog motors without controllers and call it a day?

 We use ESCs because the benefits outweigh the work required to configure them.
+It's all about control.
+By using an ESC to control each motor, we can pre-specify the _exact_ number of RPMs for each motor through software.
+Even better: When we move a lever on our controller of choice (keyboard, game controller, etc.) the Node.js software on the OpenROV controller board decides the exact number of RPMs for each motor at a given instant.
+As an OpenROV pilot, we don't even need to think about this process while it is happening.

+Our finger moves a controller lever, the lever position information gets sent to the Node.js software on the OpenROV's BeagleBone Black, and the BBB tells each ESC what its corresponding motor should do.

+In summary, we use ESCs to that OpenROV pilots can have greater control over the movement of the device.